GrantStreetGroup/DBIx-BatchChunker/README.md

 Note that whether ["single\_rows"](#single_rows) is enabled or not, the coderef execution is encapsulated in DBIC's retry logic, so any failures will re-connect and retry the coderef.
-Because of this, any changes you make within the coderef should be idempotant, or should at least be able to skip over any already-processed rows.
+Because of this, any changes you make within the coderef should be idempotent, or should at least be able to skip over any already-processed rows.

 ### Active DBI Processing